ambrosus/ambrosus-bridge/README.md

 in a nutshell, the bridge works as follows:
 1. the user calls the `withdraw` function in the contract `A`; he's tokens locks on bridge contract
 2. this contract emits an `Transfer` event
-3. relay find new event, prepare a proof and call `submit` function on contract `B` (another network)
+3. relay find new event, prepare a MPC signature with other relays and call `submit` function on contract `B` (another network)
-4. contract `B` checks (using proof) that `Transfer` event really emitted in first network by contract `A`
+4. contract `B` saves transfers in locked state for `lockTime` seconds
-5. if check successful, contract `B` mint synthetic analog of primary token to user
+5. if no one dispute locked transfer during this time, contract `B` mint synthetic analog of primary token to user

-Since for withdrawal of funds contract B independently checks that contract A actually created the Transfer event,
-and the relay is needed only to send public information,
-**the bridge can be called trustless** and therefore protected from burglary relay
+### MPC

+MPC - Multi-Party Computation - is a cryptographic protocol that allows several parties to jointly compute a function over their inputs while keeping them private.
+In our case, we use MPC to sign `submit` transaction with the public key trusted by the contract.
+However, the private key never exists anywhere in memory, and is instead fragmented for each of the several relays.

+So, in order to submit a transfers, all relays must be in consensus about data is going to be submitted.
+If one of the relays is malicious, it will not be able to submit a transaction and any try will be reported.

+We are using [binance tss-lib](https://github.com/bnb-chain/tss-lib) library for MPC.

 ### Contracts